VIWET/GoDepositCLI/README.md

 	The password, that will be used for keystore encryption.
 If `--password` is not set, `staking-cli` will ask you to enter it.

+    NOTE: If you are using `--non-interactive` flag - this is a mandatory option

 - `--config`

 	Aliases: `--cfg`